yaserawajan/redux-ecq/README.md

     }, "accountId")
 }

-// Optionally, you can use TypeOf<> to compute the denormalized shape of an entity for using in your application.
-That saves you from the additional boilerplate of re-defining the above entities as Typescript types export type Shipment = TypeOf<typeof entityModel, "shipment">
+// Optionally, you can use DenormalizedType<> to compute the denormalized shape of an entity for using in your application.
+That saves you from the additional boilerplate of re-defining the above entities as Typescript types export type Shipment = DenormalizedType<typeof entityModel, "shipment">
-export type Customer = TypeOf<typeof entityModel, "customer">
+export type Customer = DenormalizedType<typeof entityModel, "customer">

 ```